gurdulu/pgkata/steps.md

 ### Prepare re-usable scripts

-You can set variables using `psql` meta-command.
+You can set variables using `psql` meta-commands.
 Here the relevant section of the inline help

 ```